-Amphetamine is a synthetic, mood-altering drug that was first discovered in the late 1800s and was later used medically to treat asthmatic patients.
+Amphetamines are a synthetic, mood-altering drug that was first discovered in the late 1800’s and later used medically to treat asthmatic patients.
 It is a powerful psycho-stimulant that affects key neurotransmitters in the brain (dopamine, norepinephrine and serotonin) giving a person an intense euphoric feeling.

-Today, amphetamine is used legally as a prescription drug for the treatment of narcolepsy, ADHD, obesity, chronic fatigue syndrome and depression.
+Today, amphetamines are used legally as a prescription drug for the treatment of narcolepsy, ADHD, obesity, chronic fatigue syndrome and depression.
 It is also used to improve brain development.
 Illegally produced amphetamine is sold for its stimulant properties.

-Just like any drug, screening for amphetamine is guided by clear cut-off levels that vary depending upon the type of sample used.
-There are also different cut-off levels for screening and GC/MS confirmatory testing because they use different testing methodologies.
+Just like any drug, screening for amphetamines is guided by clear cut-off levels that vary depending upon the type of sample used.
+There are also different cut-off levels for screening and gas chromatography mass spectrometry GC/MS confirmatory testing because they use different testing methodologies.

 The immunoassay tests done during initial screening are intended to detect a wide range of compounds that are chemically similar and that react with antibodies contained in the reagents.
-The GC/MS confirmatory tests on the other hand look for specific metabolites that identify and quantify a specific drug.
+The gas chromatography mass spectrometry GC/MS confirmatory tests on the other hand look for specific metabolites that identify and quantify a specific drug.

 DEA Drug Class